Where to stay in Prague? 5 Best Places to Stay (+ areas to avoid!)

 The Lennon Wall in Malá Strana.

-In this district, you can also experience The John Lennon Wall, a lot of churches, and the Petřín Tower, a lookout tower that sits on a 318-meter-high hill and is 64 meters high.
+In this district, you can also experience The John Lennon Wall, many churches, and the Petřín Tower, a lookout tower that sits on a 318-meter-high hill and is 64 meters high.

 There are 299 steps to the top, but you can also get up there by elevator.

-Malá Strana has a multitude of bars, restaurants and cafes – but as the area is not as central as Staré Mesto, the prices are lower.
+Malá Strana has many bars, restaurants and cafes – but the prices are lower because the area is not as central as Staré Mesto.

-In Prague, it is generally the case that the further you get from the center, the lower the prices for the same goods.
+In Prague, it is generally the case that the further you get from the centre, the lower the prices for the same goods.

-Therefore, it is also recommended to stay in Malá Strana if you want to live centrally, close to many attractions, but at the same time want to save a little money on accommodation.
+Therefore, it is also recommended to stay in Malá Strana if you want to stay centrally, close to many attractions, but at the same time want to save a little money on accommodation.

-Malá Strana is a cozy neighborhood, with its small streets and colorful houses it has a bias that gives it lots of charm.
+Malá Strana is a cosy neighbourhood; with its small streets and colourful houses, it has a bias that gives it lots of charm.

 Miss Sophie’s Charles Bridge is close to Prague Castle and the tram runs right outside the door.